Division of Durack

+Since 2013, its MP has been Melissa Price of the Liberal Party.

 History

-The Division is named after the pioneering Durack family, upon whom Dame Mary Durack based her popular historical novels.
+The Division is named after the pioneering Durack family, whose lives are recounted in Dame Mary Durack's books of history.

 Created to replace parts of the divisions of Kalgoorlie (which was abolished) and O'Connor, it elected its first member at the 2010 election.
 It was created as a comfortably safe Liberal seat.
 Sitting Kalgoorlie MP Barry Haase contested the seat for the Liberals and won.
 Haase announced he would not recontest Durack at the next election on 15 June 2013.
 The seat was won at the 2013 election by Liberal candidate Melissa Price.
 She held the seat without serious difficulty until the 2022 election, when she suffered a swing of over 10 percent to make the seat marginal for the first time.

 Geography

-Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
+Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission (AEC).
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.